Houses of Pickleball Official Rules & Policies Guide

 Example: in a DUPR 16 Division you could have four players rated 4.00(4+4+4+4=16) or players rated 3.50, 3.50, 4.50,4.50 (=16), or any combination thereof that is < 16.300.
 The same logic applies to DUPR 18, 14, 12 Divisions.

-Once a team registers for to tryout for Houses of Pickleball, their ratings are “locked” and their DUPR increasing or decreasing will not impact the team’s aggregate or division placement.
+Once a team registers to tryout for Houses of Pickleball, their ratings are “locked” and their DUPR increasing or decreasing will not impact the team’s aggregate or division placement.

 To sign up for any Houses of Pickleball event, a DUPR account is required at the time of registration.